thomashaertel/MultiSpinner/README.md

 }
 ```

-Then declare Crouton within your dependencies:
+Then declare MultiSpinner within your dependencies:

 ```groovy
 dependencies {